dampdigits/java-tutorial/README.md

 # Java Tutorial

 This repository contains tutorial programs on Java for students.
-The purpose this repository is to help students learn different concepts and apply logic to solve problems.
+This repository is meant to help students learn different concepts of java programming and apply logic to solve problems.

 ## Table of Contents